How to Wash Pillows: Full Guide and Expert Tips

 Proper washing techniques can prevent clumping, filling damage, or fabric deterioration.

-Always check the care label, but you can also follow these general steps:
+Always check the care label, but you can also follow these general steps on how to wash pillows:

 Drying Instructions